mt190502/dotfiles.nix/README.md

     sudo dnf install -y git curl swaylock
     ```

-  - I installed swaylock on Fedora because home-manager doesn't compatible with pam-locking.
-If you're using another distro, you can install it with your package manager.
+  - We need to install Swaylock using the distribution's own package manager.
+Because the home-manager is not compatible with pam-locking.
+If you use another distribution, you can install it with your package manager.

 - Set up Nix Package Manager on your system (if you haven't already or you don't have NixOS installed)